topjer/python_profiling_overview/README.md

 ## Normal run of the application

+Before running, make sure you have installed `numpy` into a virtual environment.
+I do recommend to use `uv` for that.

 In this branch, we want to run the code itself to get a feeling for the runtime.

 In order to run the application, just call: